 What to do if You or Your Child may have Coronavirus

-- A new, persistent cough.
+- a new, continuous cough.

 - they’ve lost their sense of smell or taste or these have changed.

 - If your child has any one of these symptoms, you should book them a PCR test.
 They should self-isolate until you get the PCR result.

 - Anyone who has a symptom of coronavirus should self-isolate and not come to school.

 If your child has a positive LFD (Lateral Flow Device) result:

 - If your child tests positive on a LFD test, they should get a PCR test.

 If your child has a positive PCR (Polymerase Chain Reaction) result:

 - Your child should self-isolate for 10 days.

 - From Day 5 of your child’s self-isolation period, they can use LFDs to leave isolation early.
 They must have two, negative LFDs, 24 hours apart.
 They must also no longer have a temperature.